kristinemlarson/gnssIR_API/README.md

 ## Examples:

-Niwot Ridge, Colorado - L2C is in the RINEX files.
+* Niwot Ridge, Colorado - L2C is in the RINEX files.
 Great snow site.

      ./gnssIR_api nwot 2019 300 -freq L1L2 -h1 0.5 -h2 8 -azim1 45 -azim2 240 -e1 5 -e2 20

-Phoenix, Ross Ice Shelf, Antarctica - L2C is in the RINEX files
+* Phoenix, Ross Ice Shelf, Antarctica - L2C is in the RINEX files.
+No azimuth restrictions needed because ... it is Antarctica

      ./gnssIR_api phnx 2019 300 -freq L1L2 -h1 0.5 -h2 8

-Lake Superior, Canada - L1 only as this site does not support modern GPS signal tracking restrictions are to emphasize water reflections
+* Lake Superior, Canada - L1 only as this site does not support modern GPS signal tracking.
+Azimuth restrictions have been added to emphasize the water reflections of interest.

      ./gnssIR_api mchn 2019 205 -azim1 50 -azim2 210 -h1 2.5 -h2 8 -pk2noise 3.5

-Island Park, Idaho - would be better if you had access to L2C.
+* Island Park, Idaho - good snow site.
+Would be better if you had access to L2C.
 Contact UNAVCO.

      ./gnssIR_api p360 2019 100  -pk2noise 3.5